-Aurélie Genet is the Mobile Marketing Lead for Trainline, the go-to train travel app.
+Aurélie Genet was formerly a Sr. Mobile Marketing Manager for Trainline, the go-to train travel app.
 She’s been involved in the mobile app marketing industry for nearly a decade.
 She claims to have haphazardly fallen into the industry by chance and has loved it ever since.
 Aurélie is hooked because she feels like she works at the forefront of a tech revolution.
 Trying to build smart targeting, message sequencing and attribution modeling is an exciting project she enjoys working on.

 In your own words, tell us about the app(s) that you manage?

 The Trainline app is the go-to app when traveling by train across Europe.
 Our mission is to make traveling by train easy whether you are in your home country or abroad.
 We help our customers find the best train ticket options and travel stress-free with real time updates throughout the journey.

 What drove you to get started in mobile marketing?